rancher/docs/content/rancher/v2.x/en/installation/ha/rke-add-on/layer-7-lb/_index.md

 aliases:
 - /rancher/v2.x/en/installation/ha-server-install-external-lb/
 ---
-This set of instructions creates a new Kubernetes cluster that's dedicated to running Rancher in a high-availability (HA) configuration.
 This procedure walks you through setting up a 3-node cluster using the Rancher Kubernetes Engine (RKE).
 The cluster's sole purpose is running pods for Rancher.
 The setup is based on:

 - Layer 7 Loadbalancer with SSL termination (HTTPS)
 - [NGINX Ingress controller (HTTP)](https://kubernetes.github.io/ingress-nginx/)

+In a HA setup that uses a layer 7 load balancer, the load balancer accepts Rancher client connections over the HTTP protocol (i.e., the application level).
+This application-level access allows the load balancer to read client requests and then redirect to them to cluster nodes using logic that optimally distributes load.

 ![Rancher HA]({{< baseurl >}}/img/rancher/ha/rancher2ha-l7.svg)